-She has held senior management positions in private enterprise and the not-for- profit sector, as well as a number of governance roles in youth, education and employment initiatives.
-Heather was instrumental in establishing Housing Choices Tasmania.
+She has held senior management positions in private enterprise and the not-for- profit sector, as well as a number of governance roles in youth, education, employment and yachting organisations.

-In addition to a high profile commercial career, he has held previous board directorships on the Australian Housing and Urban Research Institute, The National Housing Supply Council, as well as director role at the Grattan Institute.
+In addition to a high profile commercial career, he has held previous board directorships on the Australian Housing and Urban Research Institute, The National Housing Supply Council and the Grattan Institute.

-She lectures in the Master’s programme on Urban Governance at the University of New South Wales and provides high level consulting advice on public policy, planning and management.
+She lectures in the masters programme on urban governance at the University of New South Wales and provides high-level consulting advice on public policy, planning and management.

-Meredith has held senior positions in the Victorian State Government, including Deputy Secretary of the Department of Premier and Cabinet.
+Meredith has held senior positions in the Victorian Government, including Deputy Secretary of the Department of Premier and Cabinet.
 From 2002-2006 she led the Office of Commonwealth Games Coordination, for which she was awarded the Order of Australia in 2007.

 Trevor is a commercial lawyer and business advisor with over 35 years’ experience as a Lawyer, Business Manager and Director.

 Trevor advises businesses on how to conduct major transactions and manage their affairs, including advising in relation to business regulation, corporate law, contracts and mergers and acquisitions, as well as applying this expertise to engineering, mining, construction and development projects.

-Fab is principal of Petrichor Consulting Services Pty Ltd, and a member of the Australian Advisory Board on Impact Investing, a board member and social enterprise advisory committee member of The Song Room, chair of KAGE Physical Theatre Inc., and an advisory board member of Deakin’s School of Business and Law.
+She is principal of Petrichor Consulting Services Pty Ltd, member of the Australian Advisory Board on Impact Investing, board member and social enterprise advisory committee member of The Song Room, chair of KAGE Physical Theatre Inc., and an advisory board member of Deakin’s School of Business and Law.